vjt960/Mixer-Chatbot/README.md

     channel_id=<insert the channel id of the target channel here>
     channelName=<insert the channel name of the target channel here>

+ 5. In your terminal type in `node server.js` and hit Enter to start the bot!

+ 6. To stop the bot, hit `Ctrl+C` in your terminal.

 > Note: Do **NOT** write your token, channel_id, or channelName in quotes like `token="blAhBlaHblAhExaMpLeTokEn"`.
 Just write/paste it as is without quotations like `token=blAhBlaHblAhExaMpLeTokEn`.
 #
 ### Mixer Resources: